Zenith Carburettor Company (British): Products

 Zenith's best-known products were the Zenith-Stromberg carburettors used from 1965–1967 Humber Super Snipe Series Va/Vb, Humber Imperial, 1967–1975 Jaguar E-types, Saab 99s, 90s and early 900s, 1969–1972 Volvo 140s and 164s, 1966–1979 Hillman Minx, Hunter (Arrow), 1966–1970 Singer Gazelle/Vogue (Arrow), 1967–1975 Sunbeam Alpine/Rapier Fastback (Arrow), 1970–1981 Hillman/Chrysler/Talbot/Sunbeam Avenger/Plymouth Cricket, MGs and some 1960s and 1970s Triumphs.

 The Triumph Spitfire used Zenith IV carburettors in the North American market.
 In Australia, the CD-150 and CDS-175 models were fitted to the high-performance, triple-carburettored Holden Torana GTR-XU1.

 Designed and developed by Dennis Barbet (Standard Triumph) and Harry Cartwright (Zenith) to break SU's patents, the Stromberg carburettor features a variable venturi controlled by a piston.
-This piston has a long, tapered, conical metering rod (usually referred to as a "needle") that fits inside an orifice ("jet") that admits fuel into the airstream passing through the carburettor.
+This piston has a long, tapered, conical metering rod (usually referred to as a "needle") that fits inside an orifice ("jet") that admits fuel into the airstream at the venturi of the carburettor.
 Since the needle is tapered, as it rises and falls, it opens and closes the opening in the jet, regulating the passage of fuel, so the movement of the piston controls the amount of fuel delivered, depending on engine demand.

 The flow of air through the venturi creates reduced static pressure within it.
 This pressure drop is communicated to the upper side of the piston via an air passage.
 The underside of the piston is in communication with atmospheric pressure.
 The difference in pressure between the two sides of the piston creates a force tending to lift the piston.
 Counteracting this force is the weight of the piston and the force of a compression spring that is compressed by the piston rising; because the spring is operating over a very small part of its possible range of extension, the spring force approximates to a constant force.
 Under steady state conditions, the upward and downward forces on the piston are equal and opposite, and the piston does not move.